|54,852,675||CPU Core Hours Served|

 Rocks is supported by the National Science Foundation, under grants OCI-0721623 and OCI-1032778.

-- Use a brief but descriptive ISSUE TITLE in the Subject field
+- Use a brief but descriptive ISSUE TITLE and retain superior.research: in the Subject field.

-Including as much information as possible (for e.g., command sequence/work flow that is causing the issue, job ID, full path to the folder where the simulation was started from, as is error messages, screenshots, etc.) will help diagnose and resolve the issue in a timely manner.
+For e.g., command sequence/workflow that is causing the issue, simulation ID, full path to the folder where the simulation was started from, as is error messages, screenshots, etc. will help diagnose and resolve the issue in a timely manner.